J71 Autopark

 3. Your forum ID.
 IE - RV.net=rvonthego or IRV2.com=gorving

 5. A phone number..
-Land line and/or cell.
+Landline and/or cell.
 Normally this is not necessary but there are times when it is the only way.

 J71 - Theory of Operation